 This was a particular favourite of mine, and one that has haunted me ever since I got an E for AS Level Biology.
 I never enjoyed failing, and throughout my life I’ve always had an underlying desire to make my parents proud (cringe).
 In the past couple of years, my opinion of failure has slowly but surely shifted.
 Discovering lots of role models that had previously failed helped, as did reading ‘Black Box Thinking’ by Matthew Syed recently.
 The more I have read around and reflected on failure, the more I recognise that rather than being a begrudgingly accepted stressor to put up with, failure is a statistically essential element for significant growth and development.
 Once I acknowledge and let go of the knee-jerk human reaction to self-criticise, I really believe that failures are vital opportunities to learn.

 From an evolutionary perspective, fear comes from a good place of wanting to keep you alive and safe.
 Pretending you don’t feel scared about making a change in your career is the equivalent of dealing with a hungry lion by simply shutting your eyes.
 It can still eat you.

 But not all lions want to eat you.
 Maybe Simba here is just having a yawn after a big cat nap.
 And maybe your career fears aren’t as scary as you think they are.
 The only way to find out?
 Take a close up, good hard look at them one by one – in a realistic, unemotional, and pragmatic way.

-For more information on how coaching can help you achieve your professional dreams, take a look at this page on my website
+To learn more about how coaching could help you achieve your big (and possibly scary) career goals, take a look at this page on my website